Right to Work checks – What they mean and how automation can help

 • How can TrustID help with RtW checks?

 All employers in the UK, regardless of the size of business or sector they operate in, must ensure that every employee has a Right to Work check to confirm they can work in the UK.
-This means running a Right to Work check – seeing and checking relevant identity documents – or carrying out an online Right to Work check, for those people who are eligible.
+This means running a Right to Work check – seeing and checking relevant identity documents – or carrying out an online or digital Right to Work check, for those people who are eligible.
 Making thorough checks in accordance with the latest UK Right to Work guidance gives a company a statutory excuse against liability for a civil penalty.
 However, if you don’t carry out checks properly or knowingly employ someone who does not have the Right to Work in the UK or who is using a fake identity document, there can be serious consequences for your business, your employees, your customers and your reputation.

 Making robust, consistent identity document checks is a fundamental and critical first step in any Right to Work process – to ensure the person you’re hiring is who they say they are and that they have the correct evidence of their Right to Work in the UK.